- As low as $147/Night

 About the Area

 Located in Charleston, this condo is in the city center.
-Patriots Point and USS Yorktown are cultural highlights, and some of the area's notable landmarks include Charleston City Market and Fort Sumter.
+Patriots Point and USS Yorktown are cultural highlights, and travelers looking to shop may want to visit Charleston City Market and Charleston Tanger Outlets.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
 Looking to get your feet wet?
 Kayaking, motor boating and fishing adventures can be found near the property.

 Special Instructions